EL-BID/IDB-Lab-Map-LAC-Innovators-Coronavirus/README.md

 [Download](https://el-bid.github.io/IDB-Lab-Map-LAC-Innovators-Coronavirus/)

-That vizualization tool pull the data directly from the map and use open source libraries to build an web friendly table.
+The visualization tool pulls the data directly from the map and uses open source libraries to build a web friendly table.

-Main Open Source used libraries :
+*Main Open Source used libraries:*

 * https://jquery.com/
 * https://getbootstrap.com/